 The Tiger's engine, in the tank's original design, drew its combustion air through openings on the engine compartment hatch.
-The engine's integral air filters were deemed inadequate for dusty conditions.
-Starting with the Tigers sent to Tunisia, external air precleaners were provided with all new Tigers, though in many cases the crews did not use them.
+But the oil-bath air filters mounted on the engine were deemed inadequate for dusty conditions.
+Starting with the Tigers sent to Tunisia, two external air precleaners were provided with all new Tigers.
+The units were removable and in many environments the crews did not attach them.
 The precleaner system was called "Feifel".

 This photo shows one of the two Feifel filters of a Tiger (in Bovington Museum).
-The small cap on a chain is not original, but a restoration.
-This unit has battle damage dating from 1943.
+It has been damaged, including battle damage from 1943.
+Two caps are missing from the bottom.
+The small cap and its chain are not originals.

 This diagram shows a Feifel filter unit as originally designed.
 The units were attached to the rear armour wall by 4 bolts.

-The reason why the V-duct was placed at the front of the engine hatch, instead of the rear, was that the Henschel designers originally wanted to continue the ducting inside the engine compartment to connect directly to the engine, whose air intake was at its front end.
+The reason why the V-duct was placed at the front of the engine hatch, instead of the rear, was that the Henschel designers originally wanted to continue the ducting inside the engine compartment and directly connect it to the air intake duct at the front of the engine.
 But this internal Feifel duct was never produced.

-Here we can see into a Feifel filter unit.
-Internal partitions divide it into two linked upper chambers, a middle chamber, and two separate conical bins underneath.
-The middle chamber contains 20 vertical tubes; these are cyclonic filters.
+Here we can see into a Feifel filter.
+Internal partitions divide it into two upper chambers, a middle chamber, and two conical bins underneath.
+The upper chambers are empty; we can see the tube that links them.

-There is another as yet unanswered question regarding these cyclonic filters.
+There is an as-yet-unanswered question regarding these cyclone cylinders.
 Each one has a duct at the bottom, as you can see here.
-The shape of these ducts suggests to me that they inject secondary air into the tube, above the conical segment.
-This is a standard technique to prevent erosion of the filter walls.
-Unfortunately I have never seen the upper end of these ducts and their presumed connection to the inside of the tube.
-The tiny rectangular hole at the bottom is probably for draining water.
+The shape of these ducts suggests to me that they inject clean air into the tube, above the funnel.
+This is a standard technique to prevent erosion of the cylinder walls.
+But I have no further images of these ducts.

 The design of the Feifel units was simplified in March 1943.
-This diagram shows the new design; no surviving examples are known.
-There was now a single upper compartment.
-Given that the middle compartment had the same height as before, the cyclone filters were probably unchanged.
+This diagram shows the new design.
+There is now a single upper compartment.
+The middle compartment has the same height as before, so the cyclone filters are probably unchanged.

 DW to Tiger 1